Find any Australian or New Zealand company or fund (dead or alive) by using SEARCH above or go directly to the site:

 4. Clicking on the box below to retrieve a list

 Often a company's shares are suspended from quotation for months or even years before it is either delisted or reinstated to quotation.
+About 150 ASX companies are suspended from quotation at any one time.
 As a general rule we monitor all companies suspended from quotation, whether in external administration or not.

 If you are unable to find your company anywhere, or the information is incomplete or incomprehensible, please send us a message and we will try to assist.
 But please note we cannot assist with private (pty) companies, public companies that have never been listed or companies domiciled outside Australia or New Zealand.